Welcome to the ACE Fall Monthly .Com Car Clinic.

 Welcome to the ACE Winter Monthly .Com Car Clinic.
 The official start to Winter is nearly upon us and Coloradans need to begin thinking about outfitting their cars for winter safety.
-Whether driving solo or with a family, if your car were to breakdown in the dead of Winter, you chance of survival increase substantially with a fully stocked Winter Survival Kit on-board.
+Whether driving solo or with a family, if your car were to break down in the dead of Winter, your chance of survival increase substantially with a fully stocked Winter Survival Kit on-board.
 This life-saving kit could mean the difference between life and death.
 We've prepared a list of some Winter Survival Kit essentials for you to review.
 To get the entire survival kit list, tips and to view a video on how to set up your own Winter Survival Kit, please check out the Ready Wisconsin website.

 Source: Ready Wisconsin

 Welcome to the ACE Summer Monthly .Com Car Clinic.
 The Summer is here and so are severe storms.
-In recent weeks and days, the NOCO and SOCO regions have been ravaged with severe storms bringing with them, dangerous lightening, torrential rain and ...
+In recent weeks and days, the NOCO and SOCO regions have been ravaged by severe storms bringing with them, dangerous lightning, torrential rain and ...
 HAIL.
 We thought we would take this time to go over some of the finer points of the most common vehicle hail repair process, Paintless Dent Repair (PDR).
 Please see the following article "How Paintless Dent Removal Works".